TeleMidia/nclcomposer/README.md

 ## Acknowledgment

-NCL Composer would not be possible without many other open source software that we use as base.
+NCL Composer would not be possible without many other open source software we use.
 In special:

   * [Qt](http://qt.io) for multi-plataform, gui, etc.
   * [QScintilla](https://riverbankcomputing.com/software/qscintilla/intro) and